Holiday rentals in Ross-on-Wye

 Ross-on-Wye is known for its abundance of vintage and antique shops.
 There’s even a Vintage Shopping Trail, where you can search for treasures throughout the town from collectables, jewellery, and clothing to glassware and art.
 You’ll find traditional milliners making hats as they did in the 19th century, alongside secondhand bookshops and craft stores.
 The town is also filled with old-fashioned tearooms serving afternoon tea, as well as a handful of traditional English pubs.

-Top things to do in Ross-on-Wye
+What are the top things to do in Ross-on-Wye?

 Symonds Yat Rock